Maxwells-Angel/Maxwells-Angel/README.md

 Backend and Machine Learning Engineer
 -------------------------------------

 I've been coding for three years.
-I'm passionate about using data to solve practical problems.
+I'm passionate about using data to produce practical solutions.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [Knwankwoala2@gmail.com](mailto:Knwankwoala2@gmail.com)